Wild vs Penguins Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 21)

 Minnesota vs Pittsburgh Prop Picks (AI)

-AI algorithm Remi is pouring through tons of stats on each team.
-In fact, anytime the Wild and Penguins play there’s always several intriguing observations to key in on.
-Not to mention games played at PPG Paints Arena in Nov can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of datapoints on each line.
+In fact, anytime the Wild and Penguins play there’s always several intriguing trends to key in on.
+Not to mention games played at PPG Paints Arena in Nov almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: Y. Trenin under 4.5 Hits.